A few weeks ago, I shared with you my master bath reveal here.

 And frankly, it was sad.

-I would walk in there and get depressed being in the room.
+I would walk in there and get sad being in the room.

 It wasn’t horrible but just not what I would have picked for my girls.